 Ignoring demand notices (like CP501 series) can lead to quick NFTL filing.
 Separately, failing to respond to a Final Notice of Intent to Levy (LT11) forfeits your CDP hearing rights for levies, limiting administrative resolution options for enforced collections.

 Receiving notice of a lien requires a fast and focused response.
 You must determine the exact status of your IRS file to understand which deadlines are active.
+Taking the right steps now may help prevent or limit enforced collection actions, including bank levies or wage garnishments.

 If a tax debt was caused by a current or former spouse without your knowledge, you may qualify for Innocent Spouse Relief.
 If granted, this prevents a lien from attaching to your individual assets for a debt you did not cause.